 You’re Starting a Home Business

-Not only will you save $795 per year on every mile you used to commute to work by setting up business at home, you’ll reap tax deductions on every mile you drive for your business.
+Not only will you save on your commute to work by setting up business at home, but you’ll also reap tax deductions on every mile you drive for your business.

 You Get One Step Closer to Your Dream

 Trading in a job that just pays the bills for one in your field of interest might not pay as much, but the happiness you get from pursuing your passion just might be worth the cut in pay.

 For example, if you’ve always wanted to be a photographer, trading your office gig for a job as a photography assistant, baby photographer or school portrait photographer can get your foot in the door.
 Most companies provide training, including posing and lighting techniques.
 You can develop your skills and portfolio, expanding into side gigs that will eventually lead to fulfilling your dream.

 Besides developing the skills you need to advance in the field of your dream career, you might want to take a lower-paying job to just get your foot in the door.
 Apply for a job at a company you’ve always wanted to work for, or work with a supervisor who is a Goliath in the industry.

 More From GOBankingRates

 - 10 States That Receive the Most Social Security